 It’s high in manganese, iron, fiber, vitamin B6, potassium, and also contains vitamin C and magnesium.

+You can buy it directly from the farmer.
 It’s so pretty straight from the Farm!!!!
 This is from Lox Farms in Florida.

 What does Turmeric do for you?